jpf/okta-apigee-oidc/README.md

 will likely take you about 15 minutes.
 If this is your first time using Okta, give yourself at least an hour to get everything working.

+**Warning**: This example API Proxy will validate *any token issued by Okta*.
+After getting this working, you *must* update the `JWT-Parse-Verify-RS256-okta` policy to only validate tokens issued by your Okta org (hard code the `iss` claim) and make sure that you are appropriately checking the app that issued the token from Okta (the `aud` claim).

 ## Log in to Apigee

 1. After logging in to your Apigee account, you will see a